vitali-kurlovich/swift-benchmarks/README.md

-# Benchmarks
+# swift-benchmarks

-The Benchmarks package lets you easily create simple Swift benchmarks to measure the execution time of your code.
+The swift-benchmarks package lets you easily create simple Swift benchmarks to measure the execution time of your code.

 This README provides a quick overview of the Benchmarks package.
 For more detailed information, please [see the documentation](https://vitali-kurlovich.github.io/swift-benchmarks/documentation/benchmarks)